 Common things for the 3 systems are these 4 functions:

 In the 2017 example, Allocadia focused on mixing marketing and sales and finance into one marketing technology stack.

 It was a unique approach that was honored among the other 57 tech-stack examples.

-Run Marketing is done by Allocadia and Do Marketing by Marketo (a software company).
+Moreover, we can see that Run Marketing is done by Allocadia and Do Marketing by Marketo (a software company).

-Tech Stack: Aprimo
+Marketing Tech Stack Examples: Aprimo

 The marketing cycle infographic is divided into 5 parts:

 It depicts the importance of every stage for Aprimo.
-The company uses Uberflip, Content Experience Platform (CEP), in a few stages.
+The company, for example, uses Uberflip, Content Experience Platform (CEP) in a few stages.

 Furthermore, this stack was used as a baseline for the new one (showed above).